djmadeira/csvr/README.md

 If the specified value exists, it will be read to the standard output.

 ## Changelog

+### 0.2.1
+* Fixed a bug with writing to CSV
+* Fixed a segfault when no options were passed

+### 0.2
+* Added the ability to modify a field in the CSV with the -s option

 ### 0.1
 * Added ability to read a specified field